 83 UN Human Rights Council, First Thematic Report of the Special Rapporteur on the rights to freedom of peaceful assembly and of association, Maina Kiai, UN Doc.
 A/HRC/20/27, 21 May 2012, para.
 41.

 84 OSCE-ODIHR and Venice Commission, Guidelines on Freedom of Peaceful Assembly, 2nd edn, 2010, Guideline 3.2 and Explanatory Notes, para.
-20; AComHPR, Report of the Study Group on Freedom of Association and Assembly in Africa, 2014, p.
-62, para.
-17.
+20; See AComHPR, Guidelines on Freedom of Assembly and Association in Africa, para 87.